-Plaintiff, a District of Columbia resident, sues former President Bill Clinton and other current and former high-level federal officials but for what conduct is unknown.
+Plaintiff, a District of Columbia resident, sues Congresswoman Eleanor Holmes Norton and other high-level District of Columbia officials but for what conduct is unknown.
 The complaint, consisting mostly of disjointed words and phrases, fails to provide any notice of a claim and is simply frivolous.
 A separate Order of dismissal accompanies this Memorandum Opinion.